 Bristol, VA 24209

-Scott Lambert served on the board of the National Association for Music Education (NAfME) and is past president of the Virginia Music Educators Association (VMEA), past president of the Virginia Band and Orchestra Directors Association (VBODA), past president of the Virginia Chapter of Phi Beta Mu and an alumnus of Phi Mu Alpha Sinfonia.
+Scott Lambert served on the board of the National Association for Music Education (NAfME) and is past president of the Virginia Music Educators Association (VMEA), past president of the Virginia Band and Orchestra Directors Association (VBODA), past president of the Virginia Chapter of Phi Beta Mu and Bother of Phi Mu Alpha Sinfonia.

-Lambert's bands received seventeen Virginia Honor Band Awards and over four hundred and fifty awards in marching, concert and jazz during his teaching career.
+Lambert's bands received seventeen Virginia Honor Band Awards and over four hundred and fifty awards in marching, concert, and jazz during his teaching career.
 His bands received over sixty superior ratings at District Concert Festivals and performed for the National Band Association Convention, twice for the Virginia Music Educators Conference and the Mid-West International Band and Orchestra Clinic.
 His marching bands performed for the Macy's Thanksgiving Day Parade, Niagara Falls Blossom Festival Parade, Cotton Bowl Parade, two Tournament of Roses Parades, Orange Bowl Parade and Mardi Gras Parade.
-Lambert's marching bands won state championships multiple times in both Virginia and South Carolina and were two time division champions in the Bands of America Southeast Regionals and were finalists in the Bands of America Grand National Championships.
+Lambert's marching bands won state championships multiple times in both Virginia and South Carolina and were two-time division champions in the Bands of America Southeast Regionals and were finalists in the Bands of America Grand National Championships.

 Mark Collins is currently serving in his twenty-second year as Director of Bands at John S. Battle High School in Bristol, Virginia.
 He received his Bachelor of Science degree in Music Education from Tennessee Tech University in 1986, a Master of Education degree in Education with a minor in music from Milligan College in May of 2007 and an Education Specialist degree in administration 2009 from Lincoln Memorial University.
 While at Tennessee Tech, Mr. Collins studied percussion with the late Joseph Rasmussen and composition with Robert Jager.
 In addition, he studied composition privately with Aaron Copland.